DreamSpoon/AMH2B/README.md

 ### Hints for creating materials dictionary file:

-Export your MakeHuman models like you normally would, and change the names of the materials like so:
+Export your MakeHuman models like you normally would, then modify the materials setup (e.g. nodes).
+Finally, change the names of the materials like so:

 'Mass0010:Uniform_jacket:Uniform_jacket'